pingcap/tidb-dev-guide/src/get-started/run-and-debug-integration-tests.md

 # How to run integration tests

+Unlike the production environment, we enable extra assertion in integration tests to do some strict checking.
+You'll need to run `make server_check` instead of `make`/`make server` to build the TiDB binary.
+The main difference between them is that the `make server_check` adds two new go build tags named `enableassert` and `deadlock`.

 Once you have built a TiDB binary.
 You can go to the folder `tests/integrationtest` and run `./run-tests.sh -s ../../bin/tidb-server` to run all the integration tests.

 And you can use `-t` to specify a test file to test.
 If you run `./run-tests.sh -s ../../bin/tidb-server -t executor/simple`, the scripts will run the tests inside the file `t/executor/simple.test`.(It's corresponding result file is `r/executor/simple.result`)